Buckley Town F.C.: Buckley Town (1977 founded club)

-The 'Bucks', with Dan Moore as manager, continue to compete in the Cymru North league for the 2022–23 campaign.
+The 'Bucks' finished in 8th position (of 16 teams) in the 2022–23 Cymru North.
+At the end of the campaign, after six seasons at the helm, manager Dan Moore voluntarily stepped back from this role to become head of Youth Football at the club.
+Former coach at the club Jason Aldcroft, who had recently left to be Assistant Manager at Burscough, was appointed manager for the 2023–24 season.
+After nine league matches in charge (W2; D2; L5) in October 2023 the club parted company with Aldcroft and subsequently appointed Asa Hamilton from within as player-manager.
+A sequence between mid October 2023 and early January 2024 of six losses in eight league matches saw the club threatened with relegation before they collected 24 points (W7; D3; L3) from the last 13 league matches of the season to finish eleventh in the sixteen team 2023–24 Cymru North.

 Globe Way Stadium

 The club plays its home matches at the Globe Way stadium.
 The club moved from its previous centrally located home at Hawkesbury (in front of the Elfed High School), to the purpose–built facility off Globe Way prior to the 1999–2000 millennium season.
 The Globe was built for Buckley Town Football Club with the assistance of Buckley Town Council and the Alyn & Deeside Leisure Services on reclaimed land.
 It is situated on the north–east outskirts of Buckley adjacent to the Etna Country Park.
 The capacity is 1700 with 370 seated.
 Wrexham have played their Reserve Team League matches at The Globe.

 Since moving in the club has continued to develop and enhance the facility into a stadium: ground drains were laid around and under the playing surface to aid drainage away from what was sometimes a boggy pitch; floodlights were added in 2004; the ground was boarded out completely with a concrete path laid around the circumference of the pitch; a stand erected to provide both covered seating and standing areas along one side of the pitch; and a clubhouse erected.
 The club further added another stand, a standing area with a disabled access area behind the clubhouse goal in 2008 (with Buckley Town Council and the Flintshire County Council Trust assisting with the funding), a medical treatment room, a new toilet block (with assistance funding from the Welsh Ground Improvement fund) and gatehouse with turnstiles.